 After a trio of arrests of students who allegedly incited the riot, ultimately, the fire department was called in, and fire hoses were used to push unruly Lafayette students back up the hill.

 According to Easton chief of police Vincent J. Gallo, the empty gin bottle that nearly hit him is what "really triggered me off."

-It was a dangerous flare of tension between the town and the students - and it seems to reflect the student wave that would engulf higher education just under a decade later, when Lehigh and Lafayette would ultimately become co-ed, and students demanded to have their needs and desires attended to through means of protest.
+It was a dangerous flare of tension between the town and the students - and it seems to reflect the student wave that would engulf higher education soon thereafter, when Lehigh and Lafayette would ultimately become co-ed, and students all across the country would demand to have their needs and desires attended to through means of protest.

 In the same paper, the Lafayette student council offered "its regrets" for the incident, but also wished to "express out continuing disapproval of the way in which the Easton Police force uses unnecessary brutality in its dealings with the students of Lafayette.
 It has been a recurring complaint, from many sources, that the police in some instances neglect to function as officials of the city responsible for keeping the peace, and begin to act as individuals with personal objections to college students in general."

 At Lehigh, too, the traditional "Pajama Parade" Friday after the pep rally, with the same types of speeches that had been happening for decades, took a political twist.